We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Tripe is a tough meat that needs to be prepared properly to become edible.
 It’s commonly cooked by moist heat methods, such as boiling or stewing.

-It has a chewy texture and a mild taste, taking on the flavor of other ingredients it is cooked with.
+It has a chewy texture and a mild taste, taking on the flavor of other ingredients it’s cooked with.

-There are four different kinds of beef tripe, classified depending on which stomach chamber the product was derived from.
+There are four different kinds of beef tripe, classified depending on which stomach chamber the product was made from.
+The four types include:

 This slaughter byproduct is also a common ingredient in pet foods.